hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 10: Subsets.md

 Since the input set has distinct elements, the above steps will ensure that we will not have any duplicate subsets.
 ````
 function findSubsets(nums) {
-  let subsets = []
+  const subsets = [];

   //start by adding the empty subset
   subsets.push([])

   for(let i = 0; i < nums.length; i++) {
-    let currentNumber = nums[i]
+    const currentNumber = nums[i]

-    //we will take all existing subsets and insert the current number in them to create new subsets
+    //we will take all existing subsets and insert the current
+    //number in them to create new subsets
     const n = subsets.length

+    //create a new subset from the existing subset and insert
+    //the current element to it
     for(let j = 0; j < n; j++) {

-      //create a new subset from the existing subset and insert the current element to it?
-      //clone the permutation?
+      //clone the permutation
+      // const set1 = subsets[j].slice(0)

+      // set1.push(currentNumber)
       subsets.push([...subsets[j], nums[i]])
     }
   }

-  return subsets
+  return subsets;
-}
+};

+findSubsets([1, 3])
 findSubsets([1, 5, 3])
-findSubsets([1, 3])
 ````
 - Since, in each step, the number of subsets doubles as we add each element to all the existing subsets, therefore, we will have a total of `O(2ᴺ)` subsets, where `‘N’` is the total number of elements in the input set.
 And since we construct a new subset from an existing set, therefore, the time complexity of the above algorithm will be `O(N*2ᴺ)`.
 - All the additional space used by our algorithm is for the output list.
 Since we will have a total of `O(2ᴺ)` subsets, and each subset can take up to `O(N)` space, therefore, the space complexity of our algorithm will be `O(N*2ᴺ)`.